Guide For Directors: The Contest Site

 PROJECTORS

-• They may be used to project static images including actors in the one- act play entry or moving images.
-Images of public figures, models, media footage or other copyrighted footage shall be in compliance with copyright law.
+- They may be used to project static images including performers in the one- act play entry.
+All images of public figures, models, media footage or other copyrighted footage shall be in compliance with copyright law.

 2) Fabric, Textiles and Other Softgoods